AndrewKostandy/MLtoolkit/README.md

 -   plot\_mod\_results(): Creates a box plot with the performance metrics of multiple caret model objects across resamples.
 -   get\_perc(): Gets the percentiles & the interquartile range of a dataframe's numeric columns.
 -   trim\_df(): Trims a dataframe's numeric columns using different methods.
+-   get\_prop(): Get the proportion of each predictor level associated with each outcome level.
+-   plot\_prop(): Plot the proportion of each predictor level having a specific outcome level.

 Example: Comparing Model Performance
 ------------------------------------